AnirudhPadma/CS639Final/README.md

 Save and share favorites: Like a recipe?
 Save it for later or share it with friends!
 Adjust recipe size: Need to cook for more people?
 No problem!
 You can adjust the recipe to make the right amount.

-Based on a user's nutritional requirements, NutriRecipe Finder is an unique software that offers individualized recipes to assist users live a healthy lifestyle.
+Based on a user's nutritional requirements, This app Finder is an unique software that offers individualized recipes to assist users live a healthy lifestyle.
 Users can choose the nutritional components they want, and the app will provide a selection of meals that fit those specifications.
-NutriRecipe Finder contains everything you need, including recipes high in particular vitamins, low in carbohydrates, and high in protein.
+This application contains everything you need, including recipes high in particular vitamins, low in carbohydrates, and high in protein.
 The app guarantees access to a wide variety of recipes that meet various dietary requirements because it is powered by the Spoonacular API.

 Here's a high-level overview of the expected process: